Localization Transition for Polymers in Poissonian Medium

 The present model is quite natural, and interestingly enough, it is related to other polymer models.
 For instance, the mean field limit, $\nu \to \8$ and $\beta \to 0$ in such a way that $\nu \beta^2 \to b^2 >0$, is the Brownian directed polymer in a Gaussian environment.
 In this model introduced in \cite{RoTi05}, the environment is the generalized Gaussian process $g(t,x)$ with mean 0 and covariance

+where $|\;\cdot \; |$ above denotes the Lebesgue measure.
 As mentioned in \cite{La11}, the proofs of superdiffusivity in one space dimension and the analysis of the influence of spatial correlations for the Gaussian environment case, can be adapted to our case of a Poissonian environment.

 A few exactly solvable polymer models are known so far, all of them being for $d=1$: (i) the infinite series of Brownian queues \cite{OCYor01, MoOc07}, which is a limit of strongly asymmetric polymers \cite{Moreno10}; (ii) the discrete model with log-gamma weights \cite{Sep09, GSep12}; (iii) the Hopf-Cole solution of the one-dimensional Kardar-Parisi-Zhang equation \cite{AmCoQu11}, which is expected the universal scaling limit for polymers \cite{Corwin11}.
 Exact solutions are also available at zero temperature, via determinantal processes.
 Note that, from \cite{Lac10}, there is no high temperature region in dimension $d=1$ and $2$.